amirrezanadali01/shop/README.md

 3. Run flutter pub get to install the dependencies.
 4. Run flutter run to launch the app on your emulator or device.

+#  Community of developers

+I would be grateful if someone else can clean code than code me and push it for me. or develope this project. **just for learning**